sverweij/virtual-code-owners/README.md

 ### VIRTUAL-CODEOWNERS.txt

-`VIRTUAL_CODEOWNERS.txt` is a regular, valid GitHub [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file.
+`VIRTUAL-CODEOWNERS.txt` is a regular, valid GitHub [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file.
 The only difference between VIRTUAL-CODEOWNERS.txt and a CODEOWNERS file is that the _teams_ the former uses might not exist yet, except in a `virtual-teams.yml`.
 This enables you to write a _much_ easier to maintain list of code owners.